GraceWXT/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- Access the site from a brower: http://localhost:8080/

 ## Functional Requirements
 ### Display Requirements